 Behind the engine of the GPz900R is a bank of four Keihin CVK34 (constant velocity) carburetors, one for each cylinder.
-These were a brand-new semi flat-slide design probably developed just for the release of the GPz900R.
-In 1988/89 the Australian model was released with CVK32’s.
+Whilst old-school now these were a brand-new, semi flat-slide design developed from the race bikes and I’ve read was another new part created for the release of the GPz900R.
+In 1988/89 there was another Australian model released with smaller CVK32’s.

 A common long rectangular airbox sits behind the carburetors with a rearward facing air intakes (not seen externally) and filter access from the side.
 This design provides very short & straight airflow paths directly into the engine, however it also means access is difficult and even with the fuel tank removed the central spine of the frame impedes easy access from above.
 Rubber ducts connect these components, as these age they harden & lose flexibility often making re-assembly nearly impossible without new rubber between the airbox and the carbs.

-Interestingly Kawaski had already installed a Bosch-derived Nissan fuel injection into the 1981 GPZ1100, however it was still developing new expensive technology and obviously wasn’t considered as appropriate as well resolved carburetor setups in 1984.
-History suggests it was only with the 1996 Ducati 916 that FI really became significantly better and the system of choice for perfomance bikes.
+Interestingly Kawasaki had already installed a Bosch-derived Nissan fuel injection into the 1981 GPZ1100, however it was still developing new expensive technology and obviously wasn’t considered as appropriate nor as well resolved (ie powerful me thinks!) as carburetor setups in 1984.
+The push for FI at that time seems to have been driven by the auto industry and was most likely due to the simplicity of servicing and the emissions laws that were beginning to appear at that time.
+As usual FortNine has a quirky look at this!
+History suggests it was only with the 1996 Ducati 916 that FI really became significantly better and the system of choice for performance bikes.

 Performance gains are there to be extracted (pun intended) and learning how to rebuild & set-up your carbs will be a valuable skill that can potentially save you hundreds of dollars.
 But as for most multi-carb setups they can be complex to tune properly especially as they age.
 As there is no direct relationship between the throttle and the slide (see video below for explanation) identifying poor running due to component failure (eg. vacuum leak) OR incorrect set-up likely requires both familiarisation, equipment & expertise.

-There were many different carb assemblies used, with different needles, jets, slides, caps, jets, etc. The CVK32 was unique to Australia (no idea why), and some European countries had horsepower limits that are reflected in the carb specifications.
+For the GPz900R Kawasaki used many different carb assemblies, with different needles, jets, slides, caps, jets, etc. The CVK32 was unique to Australia and some European countries had horsepower limits that are reflected in the carb specifications.
 The carb assembly part numbers changed for all 2nd generation bikes, and with smaller main jets & the restricted airbox intake it is likely that these are part of the reason why these bikes have a lower max HP than 1st gen bikes.

 A rare problem was with early 1984 bikes where the slide diaphragm could twist.
 It was so rare that there is often heated discussion on this!